 The Modern LTEF Program

 The project was expanded in 2009, 2010, and 2019 to increase spatial coverage of fish monitoring in Illinois.
-In addition to sampling of the Illinois River Waterway and pools 16-21 of the Mississippi River by IRBS, sampling also occurs in pools 25 and 26 of the Mississippi River, the Kaskaskia River confluence of the Mississippi River, and Illinois portions of the Ohio and Wabash rivers.
-To accommodate this expansion, INHS staff from the Great Rivers Field Station, Western Illinois University, Eastern Illinois University, Southern Illinois University, and the University of Illinois at Urbana-Champaign all contribute to sampling.
+In addition to sampling of the Illinois River Waterway and pools 16-22 of the Mississippi River by IRBS, sampling also occurs in pools 25 and 26 of the Mississippi River, the Kaskaskia River confluence of the Mississippi River, and Illinois portions of the Ohio and Wabash rivers.
+To accommodate this expansion, INHS staff from the Great Rivers Field Station, Eastern Illinois University, and Southern Illinois University all contribute to sampling.

 The LTEF project has been funded by Sport Fish Restoration funds provided by the U.S. Fish and Wildlife Service and the Illinois Department of Natural Resources (project F-101-R) since 1989.